 WHAT IS SKI CROSS?

-*Ski Cross (SX) is an action-packed and adrenaline-fueled sport that made its Olympic debut as a medal sport at the 2010 Winter Games in Vancouver-Whistler.
+Ski Cross (SX) is an action-packed and adrenaline-fuelled sport that made its Olympic debut as a medal sport at the 2010 Winter Games in Vancouver-Whistler.
 Prior to the Olympics, ski cross had already established itself as a hugely popular TV sport thanks to events such as the X-Games.

 While Ski Cross is still young, Canada has a rich history of success in the sport.
 Since 2009, Canada has been viewed as one of the strongest Ski Cross nations in the world, racking up 137 World Cup medals, 6 World Championship Medals, 15 X-Games Medals, and 3 Olympics medals.